qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 and a secret `CORE_S3_FILE_CONNECTOR_BUCKET_SECRET_ACCESS_KEY`.

 To run this example you will need to set up your own S3 bucket and configure the name and credentials as described above.
+You can either hardcode the variables in the [docker-compose.yml](https://github.com/qlik-oss/core-grpc-s3-file-connector/blob/master/example/docker-compose.yml#L14), or set them as environment variables.
 You will also need to copy the `airports.csv` file into your bucket, or switch to using another data set.

 To start the example connector and a Qlik Associative Engine just run: